cloudedbats/cloudedbats_wurb_2020/README.md

 Note: For some strange reason M500-384 has problems if connected directly to a Raspberry Pi 4 at startup.
-Workarounds are to use an extra USB 2.0 Hub, or attach the mic. after startup.
+Workarounds are to use an extra USB 2.0 Hub, or attach the M500-384 microphone after startup.

 Optional hardware: